muzebugou/KnowledgeBase/docs/adguard-for-android/solving-problems/outbound-proxy.md

 1. Open Clash and go to **Settings** → **Network** → **Route System Traffic** and toggle the switch.
 This will set Clash to proxy mode.

+1. Then go to "Settings" → "Override"

+1. Click on "socks port" and fill in: 7891

 1. Open AdGuard and go to **App management**.
 Choose **Clash For Android** and disable **Route traffic through AdGuard**.
 This will eliminate traffic looping.

 1. Then go to **Settings** → **Filtering** → **Network** → **Proxy** → **Proxy server**.